Summary

 - Often triggered by minimal trauma (e.g., biting the tongue)

-- Commonly occur in HIV patients
+- Commonly occurs in individuals with HIV

 Clinical features